Selling horses when consumers prefer sports cars:

 Presentation of Robert G. Picard to the “On digital distribution’s failure to solve newspapers’ existential crisis: Symptoms, causes, consequences and remedies” panel at the International Communication Association annual conference, San Diego, California, May 25-29, 2017

 Horses are magnificent animals that have been domesticated for about 6,000 years.
-They are intelligent, curious, can obtain great speed, and have inordinate stamina that makes different breeds suitable for tasks ranging from transportation to sport to heavy work.
+They are intelligent, curious, can obtain great speed of spin online on ninjacasino, and have inordinate stamina that makes different breeds suitable for tasks ranging from transportation to sport to heavy work.
 We hold them in high regard and describe their lineage, bearing, size, coats, muscularity, and brightness of their eyes.
 They are social creatures with individual personalities that are culturally honoured in art and literature and often described as noble creatures that are companionable and loyal.

 Given their versatility and attractiveness, why are there so few horse dealers in our cities and why do so few of us own horses?